10 More Awesome Mega Pokemon Cards

 Deals 120 damage.
 You can have Ampharos deal 30 to itself to increase Exavolt's power to 170 and paralyze the defending Pokemon.

-Like Mega Blaziken, Mega Ampharos takes time to play; it evolves from a Stage 2 and needs four energy to attack.
-Double Colorless, baby.
+Mega Ampharos needs four energy to attack, but as usual, Double Colorless, baby.
 Luckily, it also arrives with a resistance to Steel—excuse me, Metal—and a stunning attack.
 Unlike the coin flip techniques, Exavolt pleasantly lets you choose whether to activate its extra effect.
 If you need the power boost and paralyze debuff, paying 30 HP is more than reasonable; if not, Ampharos gets to keep its health.
 Definitely a cool card.

 6. Mega Charizard X